-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to fighting on behalf of all types of workers injured due to falls from heights and helping them obtain compensation for their injuries.
+The experienced workers’ comp lawyers at Larry Pitt & Associates, P.C. are dedicated to fighting on behalf of all types of workers injured due to falls from heights and helping them obtain compensation for their injuries.

 Common Causes of Falls from Heights

 Under the General Duty Clause of the Occupational Safety and Health Act, employers have a duty to provide workers with safe and healthful workplaces, free from recognized hazards that are likely to cause serious physical harm or death.
 Employers must also follow OSHA regulations and safety requirements pertaining to fall protection.

 However, falls from heights remain common in many workplaces and can be caused by various factors, including: